jbhirwa/Mini_talk/README.md

 Step 5.
 Send the message to a function that sends each character in that message to another function that converts each character to its binary equivalent.

 Step 6.
-The function that converts to binary sends a KILL signal either to SIGNUSR1 or SIGNUSR2 depending on the binary digit.
+The function that converts to binary sends a KILL signal type of SIGNUSR1 or SIGNUSR2 depending on the binary digit.
 KILL also takes in Pid as a parameter, so the signal is sent to the Pid of the server.